MaltbyTom/CREATE/readme.md

 **Translation:** The more you extract, the coarser your lens becomes.
 You may "mine" data, but you lose the sophistication needed to understand it.
 The knower is devalued.

 ### The Horizon Collapse
-Extraction doesn't just corrupt the present—it shortens the agent's effective planning horizon ($\Gamma$).
+Extraction doesn't just corrupt the present - it shortens the agent's effective planning horizon ($\Gamma$).
 We model this as a confidence-weighted decay where noise ($\eta$) limits the future-view:

 $$\Gamma(t) = \int_{0}^{\infty} e^{-\lambda(\eta)t} dt$$